TabbyML/tabby/website/docs/references/models-http-api/lm-studio.md

 3. Start the local server by clicking the "Start Server" button in LM Studio.
 4. Configure Tabby to use LM Studio's API endpoint as shown in the examples above.
 5. The default server port is 1234, but you can change it in LM Studio's settings if needed.
-6. Make sure to append `/v1` to the API endpoint as LM Studio follows OpenAI's API structure.

 LM Studio is particularly useful for running models locally without requiring complex setup or command-line knowledge.
 It supports a wide range of models and provides a user-friendly interface for model management and server operations.